What are the extreme programming advantages and disadvantages?

 The first to develop the Extreme Programming Methodology was Ken Beck around the mid and even late nineties.
 At the time, software used to manage the payrolls in large organizations known as Chrysler Comprehensive Compensation Systems is what he was working on.

-"Extreme Programming Explained" is a book he published in October 1999 and the book explains the entire methodology to others.
+"Extreme Programming Explained" (Click to see reviews on Amazon) is a book he published in October 1999 and the book explains the entire methodology to others.

 Extreme Programming and Agile processes of development have a few similar characteristics.
 One of them is that they both aim at producing frequent and iterative small releases during the course of the project.